Daniel-Gong/daniel-gong.github.io/_pages/about.md

 ---
 Hi, I'm Dongyu Gong!
 I am currently a PhD student studying neuroscience at Yale University.

-Before transferring to Yale, I was a PhD at the University of Oxford.
+Before transferring to Yale, I was a PhD student at the University of Oxford.
 I moved to Yale after my advisor (Professor Kia Nobre) got her new position at Yale.

 I am interested in both human intelligence and machine intelligence, especially how intelligence emerges from biological systems and artificial systems.
 I believe neuroscience and cogntive science will provide valuable insights for the development of [autonomous machine intelligence](https://openreview.net/pdf?id=BZ5a1r-kVsf) with human-level cognitive abilities.